ShockWaveGamer/Hardware-Final/README.md

 - A speaker will give audio feedback to the player when they are damaged.
 This could provide audio feedback such as game audio or audio clips from the player's attacks.

-I went with a small box design to make it easy to fit all the components I needed inside.
-I used the Xiao microcontroller we used in the course project for its size and flexibility.
+I chose a small box design to make it easy to fit all the components I needed inside.
+I used the Xiao microcontroller we used in the course project because of its size and flexibility.

 ## Imported Parts